 - Educational Tours/Trips

-Throughout the year, the Gardens offers lectures, hands-on workshops, demonstrations, and specialty learn-and-socialize events.
-Our adult programs require advance registration and are open to both WBG members and the general public.
+Throughout the year, WBG offers lectures, hands-on workshops, demonstrations, and specialty learn-and-socialize events.
+Our adult programs require advance registration and are open to both members and the general public.